9-Methyl-β-carboline

-9-Methyl-β-carboline (9-Me-BC) is a heterocyclic amine of the β-carboline family, and a research chemical.
+9-Methyl-β-carboline (9-Me-BC) is a heterocyclic amine of the β-carboline family, and a research chemical sometimes used as a nootropic.
+It is a monoamine oxidase inhibitor, primarily of MAO-A.

+In mice studies, it has been found to stimulate the growth of dopaminergic neurons and increase gene expression of several neurotrophic factors in both dopamine-depleted and normal brain cultures.

+It has been proposed for further investigation in the treatment of Parkinson's disease.

 Chemistry

 9-Me-BC is a methylated derivative of β-carboline with the molecular formula C12H10N2.